TrinityParcero/poke-api-app/README.md

 -   add caching?
 -   add text search which includes prefix and fuzzy matching for pokemon names
 -   filter by color, generation
+-   change colors on pokedex display based on pokemon type

 # Design Sketch / Inspiration